 Combining traditional techniques with modern day building

-Our team is working hard to ensure the Old Manor is preserved for ever, using traditional conservation techniques.
+Our team worked hard to ensure the Old Manor is preserved for ever, using traditional conservation techniques.

-All the works being carried out have been carefully designed, embedding conservation philosophy which has been informed by a detailed archaeological assessment.
+All the works carried out had been carefully designed, embedding conservation philosophy which was informed by a detailed archaeological assessment.

 To maintain the spirit of the house, intrusions to the historic building fabric have been kept to a minimum.
 Wherever possible we've also strived to make any alterations reversible.

-On top of this we're dedicated to using traditional materials, such as lime plaster, along with traditional carpentry techniques which are being put to good use in the timber structure repairs.
+On top of this we're dedicated to using traditional materials, such as lime plaster, along with traditional carpentry techniques which were put to good use in the timber structure repairs.